Educational Overview

 Note: This information is provided for educational and general wellness purposes only.

-Ledum (Ledum palustre) Traditional Herbal Associations:
+Ledum (Ledum palustre) and others

 in 20% USP alc. in purified water.